Talking To Your Children About Your Cancer Diagnosis

 - Limit how much you share about frightening medical details or financial worries.

-- Try not make promises you can't keep.
+- Try not to make promises you can't keep.

 - Do not be scared to say: 'I don't know.'